herwe/aoc/README.md

 ## General info
-These are my solutions for aoc-2021.
+These are my solutions for advent of code.

 ## Setup
 For Linux and OSX users, pass an argument when running ``` run.sh ``` that corresponds to what day you want to run the solution for.